2016 Cincinnati Reds season

 The 2016 Cincinnati Reds season was the 147th season for the franchise in Major League Baseball, and their 14th at Great American Ball Park in Cincinnati.
-The Reds attempted to rebound from their 2015 season, but ultimately finished in last place in the National League Central division for a second consecutive year.
+The Reds attempted to rebound from their 2015 season, but ultimately finished in last place in the National League Central for a second consecutive year.
 Their record was 68 wins and 94 losses, just four games better than 2015.